Echo Park Lake, lotus

 • San Pedro

 There’s a quiet history that pervades the San Pedro coastline through the Point Fermin Lighthouse, Sunken City and the last vestiges of Fort MacArthur, with its decommissioned battery of heavy artillery that once protected the port.
 But just up the hill, perched over the Pacific, sits one of the most idyllic spots in all of L.A.: the Korean Bell of Friendship.
-The mighty metallic bell’s rusty green finish complements the ornately painted hipped roof—its paint job isn’t always pristine, but that doesn’t detract from the beauty of the 1976 goodwill gift from South Korea.
-The exposed, grassy bluff is an ideal spot to fly a kite or just lounge in the grass of Angels Gate Park.
+The mighty metallic bell’s rusty green finish complements the ornately painted hipped roof protecting it—its paint job isn’t always pristine, but that doesn’t detract from the beauty of the 1976 goodwill gift from South Korea.
+The exposed, grassy bluff is an ideal spot to fly a kite, or you can just lounge in the grass of adjacent Angels Gate Park.

 For Valley dwellers